irfanaligy/dex-contracts-api/geniusyield-onchain/src/GeniusYield/OnChain/DEX/README.md

   > Contract available [here](./PartialOrderNFT.hs).

   > **ⓘ**
-  > Before going over this section, it would be helpful to first understand our ["_Fee Configuration_"](#fee-configuration) contract.
+  > Before going over this section, it would be helpful to first understand our ["_Fee Configuration_"](./../../../../../src-plutustx/GeniusYield/OnChain/DEX/PartialOrderConfig.md) contract.

-Our aim is to have our order validator consider only those orders which have a token minted by this minting policy where this minting policy would guarantee that any token minted under it would represent a valid order[^1], besides giving guarantees of our [simple NFT minting script](#nft).
+Our aim is to have our order validator consider only those orders which have a token minted by this minting policy where this minting policy would guarantee that any token minted under it would represent a valid order[^4], besides giving guarantees of our [simple NFT minting script](#nft).

 This contract is parameterized by: